 Not all hotel points are created equal.
 The cents-per-point value varies dramatically across programs, and understanding this number is essential to evaluating whether loyalty is actually saving you money.

 What do those numbers mean in practice?
 If you earn 10 Hilton points per dollar and each point is worth 0.5 cents, you are earning a 5% return on your spending.
-That is decent but not extraordinary, especially when OTA reward programs can deliver comparable returns without requiring you to stay within a single chain.
+That is decent but not extraordinary, especially when OTA reward programs and cashback portals can deliver comparable returns without requiring you to stay within a single chain.
 Hyatt's higher point value means that its 5 base points per dollar translates to a 10% return, which is genuinely competitive, but only if you can consistently find Hyatt properties where you need to travel.

 A NerdWallet analysis found that point value varies not just between programs but between redemption categories within the same program.[5]
 Off-peak stays at mid-range properties deliver the best cents-per-point value, while aspirational luxury redemptions during peak season often deliver surprisingly poor value because point costs are inflated beyond the cash rate equivalent.